 About the Research

-In order to understand what young people are feeling and experiencing, we talked to a lot of teens and young adults, ages thirteen to twenty-one (1,154 of them, to be exact).
+In order to understand what young people are feeling and experiencing, we talked to a lot of teens and young adults, ages thirteen to twenty-one (1,154 of them, to be exact) who own a cellphone or smartphone and have access to a PC or tablet.
 The group we interviewed comes from across the United States and was randomly selected to represent the whole population of thirteen- to twenty-one-year-old Americans.
+The survey was conducted between June 26 and July 11, 2019 and has a margin of error of ±2.7 percent at the 95 percent confidence level.